Steven Universe: Conception

-When Sugar's show was commissioned, she resigned from her role as a storyboard artist on Adventure Time to focus on her own series.
-Sugar focused the pilot short on the main characters and their personalities to demonstrate the series' humor.
-The pilot is a slice-of-life episode that does not involve major events because the series' world was still in development.
-Sugar and her production team focused the plot on interaction between the Crystal Gems and Steven.
-Sugar strove to make her pilot distinctive in terms of its artistic and aesthetic detail but was hampered by the time limit imposed upon her by Cartoon Network.
-The problems with the pilot helped Sugar develop the show's concept; she said, "to know that there is so much more that you can't see and the way that knowledge frustrates and excites and confuses and scares you".
+In 2011, after Cartoon Network Vice President of Comedy Animation Curtis Lelash asked the staff for ideas for a new show, Adventure Time storyboard artist Rebecca Sugar described her initial ideas for what would become Steven Universe, and the project was chosen for development.
+Sugar continued working on Adventure Time while crafting the series.
+The series evolved from a short story written by Sugar entitled "Ballad of Margo and Dread", about a sensitive child helping teenagers with problems they cannot verbalize.
 The title character Steven is loosely based on Steven Sugar, Rebecca's younger brother.
 During Steven Universe's development, Sugar repeatedly asked her brother whether naming the show after him was a good idea; she stopped asking when it was commissioned.
 Her brother had no problem with it and trusted Sugar to use his name wisely.
-In an interview with the New York Times, Sugar discussed developing the background of the show's protagonist, saying she wanted to base the character's viewpoint on her brother growing up "where you're so comfortable in your life because you get all the attention, but you also want to rise up and not be the little brother".
+In an interview with The New York Times, Sugar discussed developing the background of the show's protagonist, saying she wanted to base the character's viewpoint on her brother growing up "where you're so comfortable in your life because you get all the attention, but you also want to rise up and not be the little brother".

-When the original pilot was presented to Cartoon Network executives, they told the crew the series would air in 2013.
-Cartoon Network released the original pilot in May 2013.
-Sugar and her team panicked because the series was going to be very different from the pilot episode.
-The pilot was popular when it was released, engendering forum discussions in which people expressed their hopes of seeing it on the air soon.
-Those who knew Rebecca Sugar from Adventure Time were also interested.
-Positive reaction to the show reassured its crew.